modelbox-ai/modelbox/README_en.md

 ## ModelBox Highlights

 1. **Easy to develop**
-   Simplified orchestration and development of inference applications via a graphical interface, modularized functions, rich component libraries, and multi-language support (C++, Python, and Java).
+   Simplified orchestration and development of inference applications via a graphical interface, modularized functions, rich component libraries, and multi-language support (C++, Python).

 1. **Easy to integrate**
    Easy to integrate different components on the cloud.